 The Christensen family

-The second eldest, Paul, known as Dan, worked as a tester and grader in Bundaberg.
-Dan enlisted on 9 March 1916 and had been married to his wife, Margaret, for only two months before he departed Brisbane aboard the same ship as Andrew.
-Dan also served with the 15th Battalion as a stretcher bearer and he played tuba in the band.
-As part of this battalion, Dan was involved in attack on the Hindenburg Line on 11 April, 1917.
-Dan suffered from trench fever for the latter part of 1917 and returned to Australia in mid-1919.
+The second eldest son, Paul Daniel, known as “Dan”, worked as a tester and grader in the agriculture industry in Bundaberg.
+Dan enlisted on 9 March 1916.
+He had been married to Margaret for only two months before he departed Brisbane aboard the same ship as Andrew.
+Dan served with the 15th Battalion as a stretcher bearer and played tuba in the band.
+Dan suffered from trench fever in mid-1917, but recovered and rejoined his unit.
+He returned to Australia in June 1919.